What difference does a mission statement make, anymore?

 Macy's Thanksgiving Parade

-Back in the 20th Century, it seemed there entire branding and marketing consultancies built on their reputation for being able to help their clients craft compelling and, at times, clever mission statements and identities that would make them stand out and get noticed.
-But for those of us who suffered through the process time and again, it was clear that the process of putting together a company mission statement was muddled and unfocussed and usually resulted in some kind of Rube Goldberg-ian paragraph about values, returns, excellence and whatnot.
+Back in the 20th Century, it seemed there were entire branding and marketing consultancies built on their reputation for helping their clients craft compelling, and at times clever, mission statements and identities that would make them stand out and get noticed.
+But for those of us who suffered through the process time and again, it was clear that putting together a company mission statement was muddled and unfocused, and usually resulted in some kind of Rube Goldberg-ian paragraph about values, returns, excellence, and whatnot.

-Occasionally, we’d see someone come up with something unique like “Don’t be evil,” and think that was interesting if rather vague.
-A decade or two later, we find it might not have only been a bit vague, it might not have been entirely achievable (or, at least a lot harder to achieve than originally thought).
+Occasionally, we’d see someone come up with something unique like “Don’t be evil,” and think that was interesting, if rather vague.
+A decade or two later, we find it might not have been only a bit vague, but might not have been entirely achievable (or, at least, much harder to achieve than originally thought).

 So, are mission statements worth the effort?